sakuli/Docs/content/writing_tests/screenshot.md

     .mouseMove();
 {{< /highlight >}}

-`find` and `waitForImage` returns the found screenshot as a region, so chaining as follows might not work, if the second screenshot is not within the `Region` of the first one.
+`find` and `waitForImage` will return a `Region` for matched screenshots, so chaining as follows might not work, if the second screenshot is not within the `Region` of the first one.
 {{< highlight typescript >}}
 await screen.find("google_search.png")